Donald Trump 2016 presidential campaign: Religious community

 Trump is a Presbyterian and says he attends Marble Collegiate Church, although the church said in a statement that he is "not an active member".
 In campaign speeches, he had routinely praised the Bible and sometimes carried it, often saying that his own book Trump: The Art of the Deal is his "second-favorite book after the Bible".
 On occasion, Trump "reflected a degree of indifference" to religion, causing unease among some social conservatives.

 Trump solicited the support of religious leaders, inviting dozens of Christian and Jewish leaders to his New York City offices for a meeting and laying on of hands prayer gathering in September 2015.
 Trump praised prominent national evangelical leaders of the Christian right, including Tony Perkins and Ralph Reed, and received a blessing and endorsement from Greek Orthodox priest and hedge fund manager Emmanuel Lemelson.
-In January 2016, Trump received the endorsement of Liberty University president Jerry Falwell Jr., a prominent evangelical leader.

-Trump drew high levels of evangelical support despite holding political views and religious commitments at odds with many evangelicals.
-In July 2016, 78 percent of white evangelicals said that they would vote for Trump according to Pew Research Center.
-After the revelation of the "Access Hollywood" recording, members of Trump's "evangelical advisory council" compared their link to Trump to Jesus who had befriended sinners.

-Conversely, some Christian religious leaders criticized Trump.
-After finishing a trip to the U.S.–Mexico border, Pope Francis, the leader of the Catholic Church, said in response to a question about Trump's border-wall proposal: "A person who thinks only about building walls—wherever they may be—and not building bridges, is not Christian.
-This is not in the Gospel."
-Trump then called the pope's comments "disgraceful".